17 Tactics to Create Engaging & SEO-Friendly Content

 - Brainstorm bullet points of what you want to say to someone as if you were talking to them.

-The latter is my favorite.
-I imagine talking to the reader, and explaining all the main themes of my article, saying the words out in my head as I type or write each bullet point.
+The last point is my favorite.
+I imagine talking to the reader, explaining all the main themes of my article, and saying the words out in my head as I type or write each bullet point.

 Sometimes I compose 100 bullets; other times 10.
 Regardless, they get the mind in unison with the fingers to write.

-8. Time for Organization
+8. Time For Organization

-Now, even if you have 1,000 words or 100 bullet points or 10 subheads, it’s time to organize your writing.
-Organized writing equates to organized thoughts, and this organization appeals to a reader’s emotions (equates to quicker sales).
+Whether you have 1,000 words, 100 bullet points, or 10 subheads, it’s time to organize your writing.

 Always organize with an end in mind: